alajmo/sake/docs/command-reference.md

 ## sake

-sake is a command runner for local and remote hosts
+sake is a task runner for local and remote hosts

 ### Synopsis

-sake is a command runner for local and remote hosts.
+sake is a task runner for local and remote hosts.

 You define servers and tasks in a sake.yaml config file and then run the tasks on the servers.